Thunderschmidt/Walabot-3D-Cool-Tool/README.md

 ### Requirementes
 The Walabot 3D Cool Tool uses pygame, pyopengl and the walabot api package.
-The Walabot API doesn't work on Macs.
+The Walabot API doesn't work on Mac.

 _Martin Hüdepohl_